What is engine detonation and how can one prevent it?

 Engine detonation takes place when excessive heat and pressure in the combustion chamber of an engine causes the air/fuel mixture inside to ignite on its own.

-Generally, the air/fuel mixture gets sparked after the ignition is turned on, which then ignites a single flame kernel to propel the vehicle forward.
-However, when this mixture gets ignited due to heat and pressure, instead of one, multiple flames are created.
+Generally, turning on the engine sparks the air/fuel mixture.
+This then ignites a single flame kernel to propel the vehicle forward.
+However, when heat and pressure ignite this mixture, instead of one, multiple flames are created.

 These flames then collide with huge force and cause sudden rise in cylinder pressure.

 This sharp rise in pressure then causes various internal parts like pistons, rings, bearings, gaskets, etc. to become overloaded, which is known as detonation or knocking.

 Whenever engine detonation takes place, it causes a pinging or knocking sound which can be heard during acceleration or throttle tip-in.
 This sound is different from normal exhaust noise since it is high-pitched and is emitted from the engine compartment.

 Once detonation happens, it can cause fair to severe damage to an engine, which can be irreversible or at least, very costly.
 Detonation can melt spark plugs, crack piston rings, hammer rod bearings and blow gaskets.